Rawdyn/ubuntu-nginx-lucee/README.md

 ----------------

 1. **Updates Ubuntu** - simply runs `apt-get update` and `apt-get upgrade`
-2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket places jars in `/opt/lucee/current/`
+2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket.
+Places the jars in `/opt/lucee/current/`
 3. **Installs & Configures Tomcat 8** - runs `apt-get install tomcat8` updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
 (Tomcat/Lucee run on port 8080 by default).
-4. **Installs Oracle JVM** - if you downloaded a server-jre and specified its path in the config it will extract it under `/opt/lucee/jvm/version` and then create a symbolic link `/opt/lucee/jvm/current` to denote the current jvm version to use.
+4. **Installs Specific JVM** - if you downloaded a JRE and specified its version and name in the config (see Environment Variables), it will extract it under `/opt/lucee/jvm/$JVM_VERSION` and then create a symbolic link `/opt/lucee/jvm/current` to denote the current jvm version to use.
 It also edits tomcat config to point to this jvm.
-You can also use OpenJDK instead.
+The default is to use OpenJDK when JVM_FILE is not specified.
 5. **Installs & Configures nginx** - runs `apt-get install nginx` to install nginx.
-Crates a web root directory.
+Creates a web root directory.
 Creates a `lucee.config` file so you can just `include lucee.config` for any site that uses CFML
 6. **Set Default Lucee Admin Password** - uses cfconfig to set the Lucee server context password and default web context password.
 If environment variable ADMIN_PASSWORD exists that is used, otherwise a random password is set.

 Take a look in the `scripts/` subfolder to see the script for each step.